JohannRodriguez/capstone-javascript/README.md

 ```
 npm run start
 ```
-- Wait for the project to compile, then open a new internet tab and wo to this location as you would with any internet page:
+- Wait for the project to compile, then open a new internet tab and go to this location as you would with any internet page:
 ```
 http://localhost:3500/dist/
 ```